 For example, think of a book you’ve read with an extensive bibliography.
 The bulk of the prose is based on interviews and the research of others, with very little input from the author beyond synthesizing information from others.
 That book is a secondary source.

-I often create content in the health and wellness niches, so I rely on primary sources to fuel blog posts and ebooks relating to the latest developments and discoveries in everything from vegan sources of protein to how meditation physically affects our brains.
-I’m a writer by trade, not a physician or dietician, so I turn to credible sources to enhance the content I create.
+As an example, say you’re a writer in the health and wellness niches, so you rely on primary sources to fuel blog posts and ebooks relating to the latest developments and discoveries in everything from vegan sources of protein to how meditation physically affects our brains.
+You’re a writer by trade, not a physician or dietician, so you turn to credible sources to enhance the content you create.

 The American Journal of Medicine: This is a peer-reviewed publication from the Alliance for Academic Internal Medicine that represents medical schools and teaching hospitals across the United States and Canada.
-The information they share comes directly from research labs, published studies and niche experts in the medical field, so I know I’m curating the most insightful, original data that I can as a researcher.
+The information they share comes directly from research labs, published studies, and niche experts in the medical field, so you know you’re curating the most insightful, original data you can as a researcher.

-Mayo Clinic: My go-to for health-related blog posts is Mayo Clinic.
-This non-profit organization focuses on practicing, educating and researching the most serious, complex illnesses affecting humans.
+Mayo Clinic: This non-profit organization focuses on practicing, educating, and researching the most serious, complex illnesses affecting humans.
 Their website is a treasure trove of educational and research documents created by their physicians and medical research faculty based on clinical trials and firsthand research.

 What is a secondary source?